 The per capita income in Johnston in 2010 was $48,227, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $192,908 for a family of four.

 The people who call Johnston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johnston residents report their race to be White, followed by Asian.
-Important ancestries of people in Johnston include Irish, English, Norwegian, and Dutch.
+Important ancestries of people in Johnston include German, Irish, English, Norwegian, and Yugoslavian.

 The most common language spoken in Johnston is English.
 Other important languages spoken here include Slavic languages and Serbo-Croatian.